ericsong1911/yib/README.md

 *   **Post & Thread Management:** Delete any post, lock threads, and sticky threads.
 *   **User Management:** Ban users by IP hash and/or cookie hash (temporary or permanent).
 *   **Auditing:** Look up a user's entire post history by their IP or cookie hash.
 A persistent log records all moderator actions.
+*   **Database Backups:** Create live, on-demand database backups directly from the moderation panel.
 *   **Board & Category Management:** Create, edit, and delete boards and categories on the fly.
 *   **Global Banner:** Post a site-wide announcement banner.

 ### Technical Features
-*   **Secure by Default:** Built-in CSRF protection, automatic XSS prevention, and salted IP/cookie hashing.
+*   **Secure by Default:** Built-in CSRF protection, strict CSP headers, automatic XSS prevention, secure upload file handling, and salted IP/cookie hashing.
-*   **Performance:** Smart, batch-querying database logic to avoid N+1 problems.
+*   **Performance:** Automatic thumbnail generation to preserve bandwidth, smart batch-querying database logic to avoid N+1 problems.
+*   **Maintainable & Robust:** Structured JSON-formatted logging for debugging and monitoring, automated test suite to ensure code stability, database migration system to handle schema changes.
 *   **Self-Contained:** Single binary executable with no external runtime dependencies.
 *   **Configurable:** Key settings like port and database path can be configured via environment variables.